Consumer edition active

 Voice disorders

-Many children with voice problems have small nodules on the vocal cords.
+Many children with voice problems have small nodules on the vocal cords, also known as the vocal folds.
 It is not clear how much the voice problems contribute to causing nodules or how much the nodules contribute to causing voice problems.
 Nodules usually resolve with voice therapy and only rarely require surgery.

 Speech disorders

 In these disorders, the production of a speech sound is difficult.
 As a result, children are less able to communicate meaningfully.
-About 5% of children entering the first grade have a speech disorder.
-Speech disorders include the following:
+About 5% of children age 3 to 17 in the United States have a speech disorder that lasted for a week or longer during the past 12 months.

 • Hypernasal voice quality or speaking through the nose: This disorder may be caused by a cleft palate or other facial defect.

 • Stuttering: Developmental stuttering, the usual form of stuttering, typically begins between the ages of 2 years and 5 years and is more common among boys.
 The cause of stuttering is unknown, but stuttering commonly runs in families.
-Nervous system disorders are not common causes of stuttering.
+Disorders that affect the brain, spinal cord, or nerves (called neurologic disorders), such as a stroke or a traumatic brain injury, may cause stuttering.

 Speech therapy is helpful in many speech disorders.
 A cleft palate is almost always repaired surgically, but children still usually require speech therapy as well.